kaiorosa1/100-days-of-code/log-r6.md

 ### Day 47: July 26, 2020

 **Today's Progress**: I finished section 6.
 Learned about using callback fncs to solve async problems, Promises  and Async/ Await approaches.
 I also worked on some JS exercises about it.
+Finished the lectures on Interactive Programs in Haskell (EDX).

 **Thoughts**: The pomodoro technique is fire and I'm using to my advantage cuz I've been working much more than before just by doing several sessions every day.